antzkr/LUKS-FDE-Auto-setup-Script/README.md

 # LUKS FDE Auto-setup Script
-Bash script to auto-setup a Debian 13 full disk encryption (FDE) desktop, with a keyfile on a USB stick.

-v12
+version 12

+# PURPOSE
+This bash script auto-sets up and installs a LUKS Full Disk Encryption system together with a completely working Debian 13 desktop with minimal intervention.
+You will only have to choose the target disk and USB, root partition size, desktop environment, and username.

 # RATIONALE
-High security (ie. encrypting everything, including the bootloader) comes at the cost of useability.
+High security (ie. encrypting everything, including the bootloader) comes at the cost of useability (and speed).
 This script aims to provide the best balance between security and convienience.
-The structure of the FDE system:
+The structure of the FDE system is as follows:
 - USB Stick: Contains /boot partition (unencrypted) and LUKS keyfile
 - Main Disk: LUKS encrypted with LVM containing separate root and home logical volumes
 - Keyfile: Stored on USB, used to unlock the LUKS container without typing a password

-This script will auto-setup and install FDE and a completely working Debian 13 desktop with minimal intervention.
-You will only have to choose the target disk and USB, root partition size, desktop environment, and username.

 # KEY FEATURES
 - Once encrypted, the system CANNOT boot without the USB stick
 - There is no password typing at startup, enabling a fast boot time)
 - Boot directory is physically seperated from the main disk so can't be tampered with (Evil Maid attack protection)
 - Separate encrypted /root and /home LVM partitions allows for independent management to make upgrading much simpler.
-- Choice of auto-installed desktop environments (GNOME, KDE, MATE, XFCE) with basic set of packages.
+- Choice of auto-installed desktop environments.
 - UEFI and legacy BIOS are both supported.

+# CUSTOMIZATION
+A minimal set of packages are installed to get you up and running on first boot.
+If you want a very lean and basic install, feel free to modify the script, and add or delete packages as you wish.
+These desktop environments available during the build process:
+- KDE Plasma
+- Gnome
+- Mate
+- XFCE

 # SYSTEM REQUIREMENTS
-Bash script can only be built from Debian-based linux desktop environments.
+Script can only be built from Debian-based linux desktop environments.
 Other linux derivatives such as Arch, Fedora or Slackware are not supported.
-- Only x64 systems are supported (no x32).
+- Only x64 systems are supported (no legacy x32).
-- ATA/SSD disk: SSD is strongly recommended to counter the runtime encryption overhead
+- ATA/SSD disk: An SSD is strongly recommended to counter the runtime encryption overhead
 - One USB for the keyfile (at least 1GB)
 - One USB for the bootable live USB OS (e.g. Debian 13 live)
 - Remember to backup important data.
 All data on disk will be irreversibly deleted!

 # INSTALLATION

-1. First flash your favorite bootable live USB OS to the USB stick (e.g. Balena Etcher works well for this).
-Then boot into the live environment.
+1. First flash your favorite bootable live USB OS to the USB stick (e.g. Linux Mint)
-2. Boot into live environment and download script.
+2. Boot into live environment and download the script.
-3. Make executable and run:
+3. Make executable, run the script and follow the prompts:

+    chmod +x debian13-fde-auto-setup-v1x.sh
+    sudo ./debian13-fde-auto-setup-v1x.sh

+4. Reboot once set up completes.

+# BOOT PROCESS
+How the process works at boot time:
+	1. GRUB loads from USB /boot partition
+	2. Initramfs starts
+	3. The passdev keyscript reads the crypttab entry
+	4. It identifies the USB device by label/UUID
+	5. Mounts the keyfile partition temporarily
+	6. Reads the keyfile from USB
+	7. Unlocks the LUKS container
+	8. Unmounts the keyfile partition
+	9. Continues booting with decrypted root

+Consider adding a swapfile on first login, since a swap partition adds increasing complexity for no significant advantage.
+Highly suggested for users with less than 16GB RAM.

+# General recommendations:
+	•	Keyfile Backup: Store multiple backups of the USB keyfile in secure locations.
+One USB backup is not enough.
+	•	Header Backup: Store securely OFFLINE with restricted permissions
+	•	USB Protection: The USB keyfile stick is now a critical component - protect it physically like real keys.
+Don't get lazy and leave the USB in the device when not in use!
+	•	Optional: Consider enabling TRIM for improved SSD performance.
+	•	System upgrade: After every kernel change you should update the initramfs and grub before rebooting, otherwise your system could lock you out!

+# DISCLAIMER
+Please review the LUKS FDE Auto-setup bash script carefully.
+NEVER run a script blindly without understanding what it could do.
+Don't trust me.
+Google around to find out more.
+Please research, research, research.

 # LEGAL
+Please note that by downloading and running this bash script you acknowledge that I am not responsible or liable for any damages or losses arising from your use or inability to use the script and or software used under this script.
+You are solely responsible for your use of this script.
+If you harm someone or get into a dispute with a 3rd party, you consent to me waiving any involvement.